himaanshugoyal/DatingApp/README.md

 8. Bind data from the API to the html to display it on the page.
 9. Add support for bootstrap and font-awesome

+Security
+1. Storing Password in the databse
+  - To add more security Add Salt to a password.
+    Salt is randomly generated string and added to the password, before the hashing takes place The same password will produce many differnt hashses Its stored in the database